 Those are personal life convenience-related perks, but the benefits of remote work can become much more tangible.

-Scott Hirsch is CTO and co-founder of TalentMarketplace, a recruitment platform for tech companies and candidates.
+Scott Hirsch is CTO and co-founder of TalentMarketplace, a coworking space for tech companies and candidates.

 “They could even start looking for work in places that offer higher pay than their current location,” he notes.